-There is currently no specific piece of legislation relating to the illumination of public or private car parks, however, there are more general legal requirements, general principles and good practice standards in the form of HSE guidance and British Standards that should be taken into consideration by a prudent and conscientious organisation keen to reduce risks within its car park portfolio.
+There is currently no specific piece of legislation relating to the illumination of public or private car parks, however, there are more general legal requirements, general principles and good practice standards in the form of Health and Safety Executive (HSE) guidance and British Standards that should be taken into consideration by prudent and conscientious organisations keen to reduce risks within its car park portfolio.

 The owners or persons in control of car parking facilities, like other premises, have civil duties under the Occupiers Liabilities Act 1957 to take reasonable steps to ensure the safety of visitors to their property.
-While under the Health and Safety at Work Act 1974 employers are required to look after their employee's health, safety and welfare, as well as protect others (non-employees) from undue risk from the work activities and work environments.
+While under the Health and Safety at Work Act 1974 employers are required to look after their employee's health, safety and welfare, as well as protect others (non-employees including visitors) from undue risk from work activities work environments.

-The Workplace (Health, Safety and Welfare) Regulations of 1992 and accompanying Approved Code of Practice and Guidance (L24) state that every workplace should have suitable and sufficient lighting, and that every workplace should be organised in such a way that pedestrians and vehicles can circulate in a safe manner.
-The concept of 'reasonably practicable' in these circumstances in the sense that the owner or controller of the premise must exercise judgment in balancing the reduction of risk against what it costs to achieve the reduction.
+The Workplace (Health, Safety and Welfare) Regulations 1992 Approved Code of Practice and Guidance (L24) state that every workplace should have suitable and sufficient lighting, and that every workplace should be organised in such a way that pedestrians and vehicles can circulate in a safe manner.

-The HSE's guidance document - HSG 136: Workplace Transport Safety - An Employers' Guide is a useful resource providing some general principles about safe parking areas.
+The HSE's guidance document - HSG 136: Workplace Transport Safety - An Employers' Guide is a useful resource in providing some general principles about safe parking areas.